Higher Standards Tutorial, Inc.

 What is the purpose of the SAT & ACT exams, and when should I take them?

-The SAT and ACT are used by colleges as one of the gauges for determining acceptance; most (but not all) colleges and universities accept both exams.
+The SAT and ACT are used by colleges as one of the gauges for determining acceptance; most (but not all) of the colleges and universities that require standardized test scores accept both exams.
 In theory, since all students taking the SAT & ACT do so under standardized conditions, they are on a level playing field.
 Most 11th grade students take one or both exams one to three times; if they are not yet satisfied with their scores, they can take the tests again in the first half of 12th grade.
 We recommend that 11th grade students get trained and then take one or two of each test early-to-midway through the school year; if their scores on one test are significantly higher than on the other, they can focus future studies (in the second half of 11th grade and/or the first half of 12th grade) on their stronger exam.
 The testing companies aim for each of their tests to be at the same difficulty level and the exams are curved to compensate for scoring differences, so there is no one particular month in which the test is easier or harder.
 Ideally, students should take the test when they will be most available to do extensive studying and test prep.
 When selecting a test date, consider factors such as AP exams, athletic competitions, finals, amount of preparation and extracurricular activities.

 Does it hurt a student to take the SAT or ACT more than once?